eBay Inc.’s Organizational Culture of Results-Oriented Excellence (Analysis)

 3. Inclusion and diversity

 Excellence.
 Excellence is a core cultural characteristic of eBay.
 The company believes in the importance of extraordinary human resources in strategically growing an extraordinary e-commerce business.
-In this way, the organizational culture contributes to the business strengths shown in the SWOT analysis of eBay Inc. For example, excellence in employee performance leads to effective services that attract consumers and merchants to the company’s online retail/auction platform and classifieds websites.
-In implementing this attribute of the corporate culture, human resource management programs motivate workers to achieve and maintain excellence in supporting the company’s marketplace/trading platform and related operations.
+In this way, the organizational culture contributes to the business strengths shown in the SWOT analysis of eBay Inc. For example, excellence in employee performance leads to effective services that attract consumers and merchants to the company’s online retail/auction platform.
+In implementing this attribute of the corporate culture, human resource management programs motivate workers to achieve and maintain excellence in supporting the company’s online operations.

 Results Orientation.
 Aside from excellence, eBay also applies results orientation in its organizational culture.
-This cultural trait encourages workers to focus on the target results of the online marketplace, classifieds and ticket exchange business, and make decisions to achieve those results.
-For example, with a holistic approach, eBay Inc. motivates employees to maximize their results by considering each other and customers, aiming for positive tangible impact on individuals all over the world.
-The company uses its corporate culture to strategically manage the effects of competitors, such as Newegg, Bonanza, Ruby Lane, eBid, and eCrater, and to address challenges linked to the online nature of the business.
+This cultural trait encourages workers to focus on the target results of the online marketplace and make decisions to achieve those results.
+For example, with a holistic approach, eBay Inc. motivates employees to maximize their results by considering each other and customers, aiming for positive tangible impact on individuals in the organization and the market.
+The company uses its corporate culture to strategically manage the effects of competitors, such as Amazon, Walmart Marketplace, and Meta’s Facebook Marketplace, and to address challenges linked to the online nature of the business.

 Inclusion and Diversity. eBay’s organizational culture promotes a diverse workforce and an inclusive workplace.
-This cultural characteristic leads to diversity in workers’ training and skills suited to the challenges in online retail, classifieds, and ticket exchange operations.
+This cultural characteristic leads to diversity in workers’ training and skills suited to the challenges in online retail operations.
 Also, inclusion promotes high employee morale.
 The company encourages employee behaviors that contribute to a wealth of ideas.
-For example, inclusion and diversity enables creativity in addressing the industry trends outlined in the PESTEL/PESTLE analysis of eBay Inc. Thus, the company’s organizational culture facilitates management decisions and strategies for improving resilience in global e-commerce business.
+Inclusion and diversity enable creativity in addressing the industry trends outlined in the PESTLE/PESTEL analysis of eBay Inc. Thus, the company’s organizational culture facilitates management decisions and strategies for improving resilience in global e-commerce business.

 eBay’s Corporate Culture: Advantages & Disadvantages, Recommendations

 Disadvantages.
-A disadvantage or weakness of eBay Inc.’s organizational culture is the lack of emphasis on continuous learning.
+A disadvantage or weakness of eBay’s organizational culture is the lack of emphasis on continuous learning.
 Continuous learning is a cultural characteristic that improves innovation at the employee and organizational levels.
 Another disadvantage of the company’s corporate culture is the limited cultural emphasis on speed and efficiency.
-These factors are needed to ensure the strategic responsiveness of the business to problems experienced in the international markets for online retail/auction trading, classified listings, and ticket exchange.
+These factors are needed to ensure the strategic responsiveness of the business to problems experienced in the international markets for online retail/auction trading.

 Recommendations.
-Recommendations with regard to eBay’s corporate culture are based on the aforementioned disadvantages.
-The company’s management must address these cultural disadvantages or weaknesses to ensure the continued success of its e-commerce operations.
+Recommendations regarding eBay’s business culture are based on its disadvantages.
+The company’s management must address these cultural disadvantages or weaknesses to ensure the continued success of e-commerce operations.
 For example, increasing efficiency can attract more merchants to the marketplace website.
 Given its current organizational culture, it is recommended that eBay Inc.:

 1. Add cultural emphasis on continuous learning to support continuous business improvement and to keep the company abreast of the latest technologies.